ukersn/PotionCraftAutoGarden/README.md

 # Potion Craft Auto Garden
 This Mod is compatible with Potion Craft v2.0.1.2!

-Are you tired of the daily routine of watering plants and harvesting crops?
-Auto Garden is here to help you complete all harvesting and watering actions in your garden.
+Tired of the daily routine of watering plants and harvesting crops?
+Auto Garden is here to help you complete all harvesting, watering, and fertilizing actions in your garden, and can automatically fertilize plants or crystals on the screen.

 ## Features:
-> 1.One-key automatic harvesting and watering of plants, and automatic crystal harvesting
+> 1. One-key automatic harvesting and watering of plants, and automatic crystal harvesting
 > * (Default key is set to F1.
 On laptops, you may need to use Fn+F1.
 You can set AutoHarvestWaterKey to another key in the configuration file)
 >
+> 2. One-key automatic fertilizing of plants or crystals on the screen
+> * (Default key is set to F2.
+On laptops, you may need to use Fn+F2.
+You can set AutoFertilizeKey to another key in the configuration file)
+>
-> 2.Automatic execution of plant harvesting, watering, and crystal harvesting at the start of each new day
+> 3. Automatic execution of plant harvesting, watering, and crystal harvesting at the start of each new day
 > * (Default setting is false (off).
 You can set AutoHarvestWaterOnWakeUp to true in the configuration file to enable it)
 >
-> 3.Adjustable speed for automatic plant harvesting, watering, and crystal harvesting
+> 4. Adjustable speed for automatic plant harvesting, watering, crystal harvesting, and fertilizing
 > * (Default setting is false (slow).
-You can set EnableQuickHarvestWater to true in the configuration file to enable fast mode)
+You can set EnableQuickOperations to true in the configuration file to enable fast mode)
 >

 # Installation Instructions
 > * 1.Download and install [BepInEx_x64_5.4.22][0] from GitHub